PyRAT Integration

 PyRAT server domain certificate (RSpace version 1.96.1, or later)

-From version 1.96, RSpace fetches data from via PyRAT via the RSpace server rather than directly from the browser.
-This has the advantage of preventing the CORS issues described above but requires that the RSpace server trust the certificate of the PyRAT server.
+From version 1.96, RSpace fetches data from PyRAT via the RSpace server rather than directly from the browser.
+This has the advantage of preventing the CORS issues described below but requires that the RSpace server trust the certificate of the PyRAT server.
 If the integration is not working, then a system administrator should consult the server logs.
 If there is message akin to the following then consult the guide on domain certificates.

 I/O error on GET request for "$PYRAT_SERVER/api/v2/version": PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target; nested exception is javax.net.ssl.SSLHandshakeException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target